 Grid computing uses sophisticated workload management that makes it possible for applications to share resources across many servers.
 Data processing capacity can be added or removed on demand, and resources within a location can be dynamically provisioned.
 Web services can quickly integrate applications to create new business processes.

-47. What are the tools you can use to start up an Oracle database?
+47. What are the tools you can use to start up an Oracle Database?

 You can start up a database using three tools:

-- SQL *Plus: To startup an Oracle database instance, you can use the SQL *Plus startup command.
+- SQL *Plus: To startup an Oracle Database instance, you can use the SQL *Plus startup command.

 - The database’s name

-- The SYS user’s password.
+- The SYS user’s password

-- The Device user’s password.
+- The device user’s password

 - At least three redo log classes are available online.
 In my view, each redo log group should have at least two members.

-- The database’s character set and national character set.
+- The database’s character set and national character set

-- SYSTEM and SYSAUX tablespace locations and sizes.
-These tablespaces will be used to store device information.
+- SYSTEM and SYSAUX tablespace locations and sizes: These tablespaces will be used to store device information.

-- I’d build an undo tablespace.
+- Now we will build an undo tablespace.

 49. Can you find out the indexes for a table in Oracle ?